etcd-io/website/content/en/docs/v3.6/learning/api.md

 }
 ```

-* Deleted - number of keys deleted.
+* `deleted` - number of keys deleted by the delete range request.
-* Prev_Kv - a list of all key-value pairs deleted by the `DeleteRange` operation.
+* `prev_kv` - when set, the previous key-value pairs will be returned.

 ### Transaction